waimea-dt/flask-project/docs/guides/images.md

 ## Setup a form processing route and function

-The uploaded image / file data is handled seperately from the other form data values, coming via `request.files`...
+The uploaded image / file data is handled separately from the other form data values, coming via `request.files`...

 ```python
 @app.post("/club")